PETER WILLIAMS: BLACK UNIVERSE

 This charged body of work showcases the artist’s incredible knack for storytelling, as well as an in-depth knowledge of art history and the history of civilization that seem to be at his fingertips.
 He invites viewers to use their imagination when exploring a narrative he has constructed.

 These paintings often convey multiple perceptual experiences at once, evoking potent imagery of both a physiological and psychological nature—totemic forms suggestive of sexuality and desire, ancient cultural significance, or even his own experience living in his body.
 Williams experienced great trauma as a young man, when he was involved in a car accident that left him disabled.
 Flesh, muscle, blood vessels, and cellular activity come to mind in the visceral forms he repetitively makes.
 These elements also become solutions for figuration, laying the groundwork for props that emerge in his narrative paintings, where they take on new meaning while carrying the ‘DNA’ of their origin.

 Peter Williams: Black Universe is co-curated by guest curators Larry Ossei-Mensah and Rebecca Mazzei and organized by the Museum of Contemporary Art Detroit.
-On view April 16, 2020 at the Museum of Contemporary Art Detroit and Trinosophes (1464 Gratiot Avenue, Detroit) and runs through June 7, 2020.
+On view at the Museum of Contemporary Art Detroit and Trinosophes (1464 Gratiot Avenue, Detroit).

 Funding for Peter Williams: Black Universe is provided Modern Ancient Brown and with additional support from Luis De Jesus Los Angeles.